Ariimb/Commands/readme.md

 Git init "name of the project": Create a new repository.

+The init command stands for initialize.
+Once you run "git init", Git will initiaize a hidden directory called ".git" in the projects root directory.
 Git clone: Clone a project from a remote repository.

 #Basic workflow commands to stage and commit.